 Reading Is Fundamental ("RIF") selects Hopkins House from among 3500 literacy programs nationwide for recognition at its national conference in Washington, DC.

 Virginia Governor Timothy M. Kaine visits the Hopkins House Helen Day Preschool Academy in Alexandria, Virginia and meets with local leaders to encourage increased public support for high-quality early care and education programs.
 U.S. Congressman James P. Moran celebrated his birthday with the children and staff at the James L. & Juliette McNeil Preschool Academy in Fairfax County, Virginia.

 Hopkins House celebrates its 70th anniversary of providing high quality services to children, youth, and adults in the community.
-Through major grants from the Washington Area Women's Foundation, Boeing Company, PNC Bank, Capital One Bank, and the City of Alexandria, Hopkins House established the Early Childhood Learning Institute (ECLI) to provide college credits (through Northern Virginia Community College) and professional credentialing in the Early Childhood Education field, along with employment in local childcare centera at above market salaries plus benefits to financially low-resourced adults.
-US Congressman James P. Moran secures $250,000 federal grant for the ECLI.
+Through major grants from the Washington Area Women's Foundation, Boeing Company, PNC Bank, Capital One Bank, and the City of Alexandria, Hopkins House establishes the Early Childhood Learning Institute (ECLI) to provide college credits (through Northern Virginia Community College) and professional credentialing in the Early Childhood Education field, along with employment in local childcare centers at above market salaries plus benefits to financially low-resourced adults.
+U.S. Congressman James P. Moran secures $250,000 federal grant for the ECLI.